I'm a provider

-DESCRIPTIONElectrical stimulation refers to the application of electrical current through electrodes placed directly on the skin in close proximity to the wound.
-Electromagnetic therapy involves the application of electromagnetic fields rather than direct electrical current.
-Both are proposed as treatments for chronic wounds.
+DESCRIPTIONElectrostimulation (also known as electrical stimulation) refers to the application of electrical current through electrodes placed directly on the skin.
+Electromagnetic therapy involves the application of electromagnetic fields, rather than direct electrical current.
+Both are proposed as treatments for wounds, generally chronic wounds.

 Since the 1950's, investigators have used electrical stimulation as a technique to promote wound healing, based on the theory that electrical stimulation may:

 Electrical stimulation refers to the application of electrical current through electrodes placed directly on the skin in close proximity to the wound.
-The types of electrical stimulation and devices can be categorized into four (4) groups based on the type of current: 1) low intensity direct current (LIDC), 2) high voltage pulsed current (HVPC), 3) alternative current, (AC), and 4) transcutaneous electrical nerve stimulation (TENS).
+The types of electrical stimulation and devices can be categorized into four (4) groups based on the type of current: 1) low-intensity direct current (LIDC), 2) high-voltage pulsed current (HVPC), 3) alternating current, (AC), and 4) transcutaneous electrical nerve stimulation (TENS).
 Electromagnetic therapy is a related but distinct form of treatment that involves the application of electromagnetic fields rather than direct electrical current.

-At the present time, there are no electrical stimulation or electromagnetic therapy devices that have received approval from the U.S. Food and Drug Administration (FDA) specifically for the treatment of wound healing.
+No electrical stimulation or electromagnetic therapy devices have received approval from the U.S. Food and Drug Administration (FDA), specifically for the treatment of wound healing.
 A number of devices have been cleared for marketing for other indications.
 Use of these devices for wound healing is an off-label indication.

-POLICYElectrical stimulation for the treatment of wounds, including but not limited to low-intensity direct current (LIDC), high-voltage pulsed current (HVPC), alternative current (AC), and transcutaneous electrical nerve stimulation (TENS) is considered investigational.
+POLICYElectrical stimulation for the treatment of wounds, including but not limited to low-intensity direct current (LIDC), high-voltage pulsed current (HVPC), alternating current (AC), and transcutaneous electrical nerve stimulation (TENS) is considered investigational.

 Electrical stimulation performed by the patient in the home setting for the treatment of wounds is considered investigational.